jinujd/crudman-nestjs/README.md

 ```
 Notes:
 - Field names are camelCase by default; snake_case aliases are also accepted and normalized.
-- Filters apply only to whitelisted fields (`filtersWhitelist`), or all entity columns if a whitelist isn’t provided.
+- Filters apply only to whitelisted fields (`filtersWhitelist`), or all entity columns if a whitelist isn't provided.

 Sorting:
 - `sort.field=asc|desc` (repeat for multi-sort)